KupaJablek/TicTacToe/README.md

 ## Why fortran90?

-I thought it would be fun.
+I thought it would be funny.

+## Make Commands

+Build a new binary with:

+`make build`

+Delete the existing binary with:

+`make clean`

+Rebuild your binary with:

+`make rebuild`